ournetworks/ournetworks.ca/2018/visiting.md

 ### Are the venues accessible?

 We are committed to reducing barriers to access throughout the event.
-All spaces—for kickoff, conference, and sprints—have elevator access and accessible washrooms.
+All spaces—for Kickoff Yami-ichi, Conference, and Sprints—have elevator access and accessible washrooms.

 ### I want to make this even even better, how can I help?